-The Rag Company is well known for their microfiber detailing towels.
+The Rag Company is well known for its microfiber detailing towels.
 However, they teamed up with the goizper group to release an awesome pump sprayer.

 It’s a professional-grade product that’s designed especially for detailing.
-It withstands any shampoos, detergents, and snow foams that’s thrown at it.
+It withstands any shampoos, detergents, and snow foams that are thrown at it.

 Like the Marolex foamer, this also comes with 3 adapters that change the consistency of the foam.
 But, this also comes with a Pressure Release Safety Valve as well as a safety lock trigger option.

 Unlike the Marolex foamer, this actually comes with an adjustable nozzle that lets you change the spray patterns.